December 20, 2017

 What Trevon learned in PathwayConnect helped him overcome a difficult financial problem

-Even though he did not know if he could fully pay the price of PathwayConnect, Trevon decided to follow the prompting he received and he enrolled.
+Even though he did not know if he could fully pay the price of PathwayConnect, Trevon decided to follow the prompting he received and enroll.
 Little did he know that through his classes, he would learn to overcome his debt and regain control of his finances.

 “PathwayConnect gave me a new perspective financially,” explained Trevon.
 “During the Intro to Algebra & Personal Finance course, I learned how to create a proper budget — something our family never had before.
 I learned to recognize the financial leaks that were hurting us and how to plug them up.”